xta0/xta0.me/_posts/2020-01-03-os-system-programming-1.md

     - Protected applications from each other
     - OS protected from them
     - Processes provides memory protection
-- Fundamental tradeoff between protection and efficiency
+- Fundamental trade off between protection and efficiency
     - Communication easier within a process
     - Communication harder between processes